io_uring from Userland

 }

-You asked to wait for wait_nr completions but only nr_available are ready right now.
+We asked to wait for wait_nr completions but only nr_available are ready right now.
 Not enough pizzas on the counter yet.
 Mark that we need to enter the kernel and wait for more.
+If no enter needed at all:

 if (!need_enter)